Avery Lipman: Philanthropy

 Lipman is involved in numerous philanthropic endeavors.
 He sits on the board of the T.J.
 Martell Foundation, which honored him and his brother with the Humanitarian of the Year Award in 2010.
 He and his brother were collectively honored as the "Music Visionaries of the Year" by the UJA-Federation of New York for their contributions to the organization.
 In 2017, Lipman was given the Multiple Myeloma Research Foundation's "Spirit of Hope Award" for his contributions to that organization.
-In 2018, Lipman was among four honorees at the Angel Ball, a fundraising event for Gabrielle's Angel Foundation for Cancer Research.
 Lipman has also noted that he is involved with the organization, Hope for Heroism, which assists Israeli soldiers who were wounded in combat.